 - Hygienic clothing, like aprons and plastic gloves

 Many food trucks come with the basics, such as plumbed-in sinks — the rest is then up to you.
-When you’re launching your business and dealing with lots of other startup costs, it might make more sense for you to rent appliances while you figure out what equipment you need.
+When you’re launching your business and dealing with lots of other food truck startup costs, it might make more sense for you to rent appliances while you figure out what equipment you need.

 Startup food inventory